SSuperookie/SSuperookie.github.io/index.md

 ## Research Interests 😆

 - Human-Computer Interaction
+- Applied Machine Learning
+- Biosignal Processing
 - Ubiquitous Computing
-- Applied Machine Learning

-My research experience focuses on real-life applications of haptic perception technology combined with machine learning.
-My interest is **HCI/Embedded System** and its application in **Assistance/Healthcare**.
+My previous research focuses on real-life applications of haptic perception technology combined with machine learning.
+My interest is **HCI/Wearable Device** and its application in **Assistance/Healthcare**.
 In a word, ML and Human-central Design positively influence the life of everybody.
 I wish to devote myself to this meaningful cause and bring well-being to society.

 <br>